petergardfjall/dotfiles/cheat/sheets/linux.cheat.md

     rsync --update -av --dry-run user@host:/path/ .

-## Laptop - prevent machine from suspending when lid is closed
+## Laptop as desktop
-This can be useful if the laptop is used as a desktop computer, for example connected to an external display, and the lid should be closed to keep things tidy looking.
+When the laptop is used as a desktop computer (connected to an external display) it's nice to be able to run with the lid closed to keep things tidy looking.

-1. Add the following setting to `/etc/systemd/logind.conf`
+1. Prevent machine from suspending when lid is closed.
+Add the following setting to `/etc/systemd/logind.conf`:

         HandleLidSwitch=ignore

-2. Restart the login daemon: `sudo service systemd-logind restart` for the setting to take effect.
+   Restart the login daemon: `sudo systemctl restart systemd-logind` for the setting to take effect.

+   *NOTE*: also make sure there are no xfce power manager user settings that could interfere.
-Next, we'd like the lock screen to not blank and freeze:

-- Update `/usr/bin/xflock4`: make sure it runs the lightdm greeter via:
+2. Next, we'd like the lock screen to not blank and freeze: Update `/usr/bin/xflock4`: make sure it runs the lightdm greeter by adding this first in the list processed by the `for lock_cmd in` loop:

         dm-tool switch-to-greeter

+3. For the lightdm greeter to appear on the display where the cursor is at, we set `active-monitor=#cursor` in `/etc/lightdm/lightdm-gtk-greeter.conf`.